As seen in:

 But so did everybody else!

-How can you show you’re different and worth hiring?
+You need to show you’re different and worth hiring.

 I posed that question to Lucjan Samulowski.